Nestaweya River Skating Trail is open for ice skating.

 The trail is free to explore, and it’s a great adventure for the whole family to go on together.

-While at Forks, you can check out Arctic Glacier Winter Park and enjoy skating, tobogganing and horse-drawn sleigh rides and more.
+While at Forks, you can check out the Winter Park and enjoy various winter activities like skating, tobogganing, and more.

-The Guinness record holding, World’s Largest Snow Maze will also open near Winnipeg by the end of January.
+The Guinness record-holding, World’s Largest Snow Maze will also open near Winnipeg by mid to late-January.

 Nestaweya River Skating Trail